naz-eze/Berlin-Clock/README.md

 ####Requirements needed to build and run the application

 * You will need at least JDK 1.8.
 This can be found on [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-* Please ensure your JAVA_HOME environment variable is set your JDK1.8 download directory.
+* Please ensure your JAVA_HOME environment variable is set to your JDK 1.8 download directory.

 --------------------------------------------------------------------------------